 - 4.2 The Appeal Site is located in a rural setting on lands between the settlements of Hawksworth (0.1km west) and Thoroton (0.2km southeast), approximately 15.5km east of Nottingham, Nottinghamshire. - 4.3 Centred at approximate Grid Reference E476129, N343467, the Appeal Site comprises nine fields covering a total area of approximately 94.24 hectares.
 The Appeal Site covers low lying lightly undulating agricultural land with an elevation range of approximately 17m to 25m AOD.
 Internal field boundaries comprise hedgerows, tree lines and several linear strips of woodland shelter belt.
 External boundaries largely consist of mature to lower hedgerows with individual trees and some evident gaps.
-In terms of existing infrastructure, electricity pylons extend north-south through Fields 5, 6 and 8, whilst electricity lines pass northwest to southwest through Fields 4, 5, 6 and 9. - 4.4 There is one recreational route located within the Appeal Site (Bridleway 1 & 6 that pass through the northern fields), and several located close by (please refer to Appendix C Field Number Drawing).
-National Cycle Network (NCN) route 64 shares the minor road (Tenman Lane) on the east side of the Appeal Site.
+In terms of existing infrastructure, electricity pylons extend north-south through Fields 5, 6 and 8, whilst electricity lines pass northwest to southwest through Fields 4, 5, 6 and 9. - 4.4 There is one recreational route located within the Appeal Site (Bridleway 1 & 6 that pass through the northern fields), and several located close by (please refer

-- 4.5 The Appeal Site is mostly (approx. 60%) contained within Flood Zone 1 (at little or no risk of fluvial or tidal/coastal flooding).
-There are areas of Flood Zone 2 (approx. 20%) and 3a (approx. 20%) within the Appeal Site. - The Appeal Site would be accessed via the creation of a new entrance off the public highway, Thoroton Road.
-The vegetation is set back from the road verge by a few metres.
+- to Appendix C Field Number Drawing).
+National Cycle Network (NCN) route 64 shares the minor road (Tenman Lane) on the east side of the Appeal Site. - 4.5 The Appeal Site lies within Flood Zones 1, 2 and 3 as shown at CD1.24 which is Appendix 4a of the Appellant's Technical Appendix 4 Flood Risk and Drainage Impact Assessment. - 4.6 The Appeal Site would be accessed via the creation of a new entrance off the public highway, Thoroton Road.
+The vegetation is set back from the road verge by a few metres and therefore visibility will not be an issue.
 Appropriate visibility splays are included within the Construction Traffic Management Plan and the access will be designed in accordance with the Nottinghamshire Highway Design Guide to ensure that the largest construction vehicles can enter and exit the Appeal Site access point.
 To facilitate this, 13.3m of hedgerow will need be removed.
-This hedgerow does not meet the criteria to be considered important under the Hedgerow Regulations and was categorised as C2 in the Arboricultural Impact Assessment which accompanied the application - 4.7 Panels were removed from the western extent (Field 1) of the Appeal Site, panel heights reduced from 3.5m to 2.8m and additional setbacks were added from the public rights of way pre-submission of Planning Application 22/02241/FUL in response to consultation responses. - 4.8 Following the Refusal, further panels have been removed from western extent (Field 1) to respond to concerns from the local community and to comments from the third party landscape review carried out by Wynne-Williams Associates and the LPA's heritage officer.
+This hedgerow does not meet the criteria to be considered important under the Hedgerow Regulations and was categorised as C2 in the Arboricultural Impact Assessment which accompanied the application - 4.7 Panels were removed from the western extent (Field 1) of the Appeal Site, panel heights reduced from 3.5m to 2.8m and additional setbacks were added from the public rights of way pre-submission of Planning Application 22/02241/FUL in response to consultation responses during the application assessment of Scheme A. - 4.8 Following the Refusal, further panels have been removed from western extent (Field 1) to respond to concerns from the local community and to comments from the third party landscape review carried out by Wynne-Williams Associates and the LPA's heritage officer.
 See Appendix D Updated Planning Drawings for the latest version of the Infrastructure Layout which includes these changes.